cybozu-go/sabakan/docs/sabactl.md

 `sabactl crypts delete`
 ------------------

-Deletes all keys of a machine, and make its status `retired`.
+Deletes all keys of a machine.
-The command fails when the target machine's status is not `retiring`.
+The command fails when the target machine's status is not `retiring`, or when the target machine's disk encryption keys have not been deleted.

 - `--force`: explicitly required